Arnab-Developer/ef-query-filter/README.md

-# EF core query filter
+# EF core global query filter

-This is a demo application to show the usage of Entity Framework Core's query filter.
+This is a demo application to show the usage of Entity Framework Core's global query filter.

+What is global query filter? https://docs.microsoft.com/en-us/ef/core/querying/filters

-Query filter can be mentioned in the `OnModelCreating` method of `context` class.
+Global query filter can be mentioned in the `OnModelCreating` method of `context` class.

 ```c#
 protected override void OnModelCreating(ModelBuilder modelBuilder)